Our Services

 Helpful Resources

-Involuntary sleep at work, from brief microsleeps to excessive daytime drowsiness, can often be managed with quick desk-friendly strategies, improved sleep hygiene, symptom tracking, and when needed a medical evaluation or workplace accommodations.
+Falling asleep at work—whether brief microsleeps or persistent daytime drowsiness—is a common but serious issue that can often be managed.
+Effective strategies include desk-friendly alertness techniques, improved sleep hygiene, symptom tracking, and, when warranted, medical evaluation or workplace accommodations.

 Before you fix the problem, you need to know what you're facing: